uwuzote/uwuzote.github.io/README.md

 # Taivutus
 ## A compact, opinionated guide to the inflection of Finnish

-Hosted with Github Pages at <https://uwuzote.github.io/taivutus/#>.
+Hosted with GitHub Pages at <https://uwuzote.github.io/#>.
 Issues and pull-requests are welcome :3

 ## Checklist